leterDieu/Stellarity-mcoc/docs/items/tamaris.md

 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
 **Tamaris** is a post-Dragon sword which allows players to trigger a powerful Execute ability, warping to nearby enemies with low health and killing them instantly.
-It inflicts **Dark Decay** on hit enemies, causing them to take damage over time.

 <i class="icon-minecraft icon-minecraft-enchanted-book"></i> Tamaris can be enchanted with any Sword enchantment.
-Curse of Vanishing strengthens Dark Decay.

 <i class="icon-minecraft icon-minecraft-anvil"></i> Tamaris can be repaired with <i class="icon-minecraft icon-minecraft-netherite-ingot"></i>Netherite Ingots.